lxgr-linux/pokete/wiki.md

 ### Flying attacks
 #### Flying
-Gives the Pokete the abbility to fly you around.
+Gives the Pokete the ability to fly you around.

 - Type: [Flying](#types)
 - Minimum Level: 0